SCIENCE - KS3

 Assistant Progress Leader: Mrs R Barry

-Teaching Staff: Mrs D Preston, Mrs L Atkinson, Mr A Carey, Miss D Keen, Miss R Coupe
+Teaching Staff: Mrs D Preston, Mrs L Atkinson, Miss D Keen, Mr G Hall

 Science Technician: Mrs L Mason